 The PC version of the game has been enhanced by NVIDIA's PhysX technology — which includes a few visual touches to make the game more atmospheric.
-The static bits of paper that once littered the floors of Arkham Asylum now come to life and fly about you during skirmishes.
+The static bits of paper that once littered the floors of Arkham Asylum now comes to life and fly about you during skirmishes.
 Floor titles can be broken to add that extra punch to ground takedowns.
 There are also better smoke effects and improved cloth and cobweb (yes, cobweb) physics.

 If this is the first time you'll be playing the game, then you're in for a treat with this great-looking game.

 The thing that user won't understand would be, why he/she was asked to download a 300 MB update to enable PhysX when the game was delayed by over a month just to implement that very same technology.
 They should have used that month wisely and sorted out this issue too.